 Frank Loving, who had been involved in the Long Branch Saloon Gunfight in Dodge City, Kansas in 1879, had moved on to Trinidad, Colorado by 1882.
 A professional gambler, he was dealing faro in the Bank Exchange Saloon, when he often quipped that it was his slow draw that had enabled him to win the earlier gunfight.
 Also in Trinidad at the time, was another old Dodge City acquaintance and gambler, John Allen.
 Allegedly the two had been arguing for some time over loans the two had made to each other.

-On April 15, 1882, the argument came to a head on Trinidad’s Main Street when the words became so heated that it caused both men to draw their revolvers.
-However, the gunfight was avoided when friends intervened.
+On April 15, 1882, the argument came to a head on Trinidad’s Main Street when words became so heated that it caused both men to draw their revolvers.
+The gunfight was avoided when friends intervened.
 But, the very next evening when Loving entered the Imperial Saloon, where John Allen worked, Allen stood up with his gun in hand and took a shot at Loving.
-Frank responded by pulling his own Colt 45, but as people began to scramble for cover, the gun was knocked from Loving’s hand.
+Frank responded by pulling his own Colt 45, and as people began to scramble for cover, the gun was knocked from Loving’s hand.

 In the meantime, Jim Masterson, former Dodge City marshal, had accosted Loving, disarmed him, and notified him that he was under arrest.
 Leaving Loving in the Imperial Saloon, he then went after John Allen but couldn’t find him.
 When Masterson returned to the Imperial Saloon, he found Loving had acquired two other guns and had gone looking for Allen.
 Masterson was quickly on his tail again and finding him at the Catholic Convent down the street, again disarmed him and went looking for Allen.